highvolt-dev/tmo-monitor/README.md

 **5G Band Checking:** `-5 --5g-band`
     Defaults to n41 - Specify a 5G band you expect the gateway to be connected to.
 Repeat the flag to allow multiple acceptable bands.
 Case-sensitive.

+**Uptime Threshold:** `--uptime`
+    Defaults to n41 - Specify the required uptime for the gateway in order for an implicit reboot to occur.
+Defaults to 90 seconds to allow sufficient time to establish a connection and stabilize band selection.
+Setting is used to avoid boot looping, but is not respected when the `--reboot` flag is used.

 ## Roadmap